euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 $$

 # **Logistic Distribution**
 Is useful in forecast analysis.
 Like trying to determine a cut-off point for a successful outcome.
 E.g. It can be used to predict, in a competitive online game, how much of an in-game advantage is necessary to predict a victory.
 With forecasting, predictions would never reach true certainty.

-## Notation
-A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):
+Denoted by:

 $$
-X \sim N (\mu, \sigma^2)
+Logistic(\mu, S)
 $$
+Where $\mu$ stands for **Location** and $S$ for

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODYxNzU4MzYsLTEyNzAyMDU5MjAsLT
-E1MTA2NzA0MCw5NTgxMjM3MDNdfQ==
+eyJoaXN0b3J5IjpbLTc2NTk3NjA3MCwtMTI3MDIwNTkyMCwtMT
+UxMDY3MDQwLDk1ODEyMzcwM119
 -->